Assessing eligibility for Fares Allowance (FAA) for Youth Allowance (YA), Austudy and Pensioner Education Supplement (PES) 010-04060020

 5 |

-Request evidence of journey (if required) + Read more ...
-Ask the customer to provide verification for journeys taken.
+Evidence of journey + Read more ...
+Review evidence for journeys taken.
 For example, tickets, dockets/ticket stubs/receipts or other evidence showing full details of the journey(s) taken.
-If the customer travelled by private vehicle, ask for details of the journey in a written statement.
-The statement should also include why it was necessary to use private transport if cheaper public transport was available.
-Note: reimbursement of fares is not usually payable when verification has not been provided, but there may be exceptional cases (for example where the tickets have been stolen) where the Service Officer is certain that the student made the journey.
+If the customer travelled by private vehicle, details of the journey may be in a written statement.
+The statement should also include why it was necessary to use private transport when cheaper public transport was available.
+Note: reimbursement of fares is not usually payable when evidence has not been provided, although there may be exceptional cases where evidence cannot be provided (for example, the tickets have been stolen).
 Has the customer provided suitable evidence that they made the journey?

 |